chrisamiller/fishplot/README.md

 ```

 #### Update to publication data
 The clonEvol package has changed slightly since publication, requiring an update to the "run.R" example script contained in Additional File 2.
-(You can find the updated script here)[https://gist.github.com/chrisamiller/f4eae5618ec2985e105d05e3032ae674].
+[You can find the updated script here](https://gist.github.com/chrisamiller/f4eae5618ec2985e105d05e3032ae674).

 ## FAQ